If your clients are looking for a way to reduce the signs of aging, an eMatrix treatment may be right for them.

 - It’s dark-skin friendly.
 Because the laser energy must pass through the pigment layers of the skin, darker skin types have a higher risk for post-laser complications.
 Since radiofrequency is color blind, eMatrix can be performed on darker skin types.

 - Little to no downtime.
 Generally, the higher the machine setting, the longer the downtime.
 The more overlap, the more downtime.
 Your clients should expect a minimum of 24 hours and not have the treatment before a big event.

 - Multiple sessions are required.
-As a certified cosmetic laser tech, you will learn that the standard sublative laser treatment is generally three to four sessions spaced four to six weeks apart.
+As a cosmetic laser tech, you will learn that the standard sublative laser treatment is generally three to four sessions spaced four to six weeks apart.
 Maintenance treatments are recommended after one to two years.